 Identifying controlled airspace

 While using a UAS app, airspace can look appear entirely different from standard VFR charts used by manned pilots.
 In mobile and web applications, airspace is denoted in a grid pattern marked with boundaries.
 Each grid has a number denoted to it.
 This number represents the altitude up to which a drone can fly.
-Beyond that altitude, you would have to apply for airspace authorization through LAANC.
+If you fly below the specified altitude, the flight is given automatic authorization.
+However, beyond that altitude, you would have to apply for airspace authorization through LAANC.

 In the above-gridded map, the grid selected for flying is marked in yellow.
 The number ‘100’ means that a drone can only fly up to an altitude of 100 ft in that marked area.
 Below 100 ft, the drone pilot is given automatic authorization.
 As the notice states, anything above 100 ft falls in Class D airspace and would require FAA authorization.